Roger Blough: U.S. Steel

 When Time magazine featured Blough in July 1959, they drew attention to the challenges facing the steel industry in the late 1950s, including inflation and competition from non-U.S. steel exporters.
 He served as Chairman of The Business Council in 1961 and 1962.

 As a consequence of this inflation, Blough told the White House in April 1962 that it was the intent of the U.S. steel industry to raise a basket of steel prices by a scale averaging $6.00/ton.
 President Kennedy believed that this price increase violated an unwritten agreement that he had brokered between the industry and the United Steel Workers union, and called a press conference in response, held on April 11, 1962.
 In nationally televised remarks, the President described Blough as one of: “a tiny handful of steel executives whose pursuit of private power and profit exceeds their sense of public responsibility...
 Some time ago I asked each American to consider what he would do for his country and I asked the steel companies.
 In the last 24 hours we had their answer.”
 Blough and U.S. Steel rolled back the threatened price hike.

 Blough stubbornly resisted Kennedy administration efforts to enlist Alabama businesses to support desegregation of the University of Alabama, which race-baiting Gov. George Wallace had promised to block by standing in the schoolhouse door.
 Although the firm employed more than 30,000 workers in Birmingham, Ala., company president Blough in 1963 "went out of his way to announce that any attempt to use his company position in Birmingham to pressure local whites was 'repugnant to me personally' and 'repugnant to my fellow officers at U.S. Steel.'"

 Later career

 In 1969, at the age of 65, Blough retired from U.S. Steel.
-That same year he re-joined White & Case as a partner and founded the Construction Users Anti-Inflation Roundtable, "affectionately known" as "Roger's Roundtable".
-In 1972, the group merged with March Group and the Labor Law Study Group (LLSG) to form Business Roundtable.
+That same year he re-joined White & Case as a partner and founded the Construction Users Anti-Inflation Roundtable, "affectionately known" as "Roger's Roundtable."

+Having lost his effort to raise prices at U.S. Steel during an inflationary period in the early 1960s, he "made it his personal mission to tame the construction unions through (the Roundtable)," effectively blaming inflation on workers' wages.
+In 1971, he told Congress that wages were "the No. 1 domestic problem of the country."

+In 1972, Roger's Roundtable group merged with March Group and the Labor Law Study Group (LLSG) to form Business Roundtable.